gustandil/xapp1078_2018.3_zybo_zed/README.md

 When the script finishes running it will open SDK.
 In the SDK workspace a hardware platform project is created automatically.

-## Setup for the App for CPU1 (Bare Metal) ##
+## Create the BSP for CPU1 (Bare Metal) ##

-Setup SDK to use the included <xapp1078_2018.3>/design/src/sdk_repo.
-This repository includes a modified standalone BSP.
-  Note: The Vivado 2014.4 instruction, modifies the "standalone v4.2 BSP".
+  Note: In the Vivado 2014.4 instructions, authors modifies the "standalone v4.2 BSP".
-        The modifcations affect functions that uses stdout and boot.S.
+        The modifications affect functions that uses stdout and the boot.S.
 We do not use this features

-Create the BSP for CPU1
   Select File->New->Board_Support_Package
   Enter the project name 'app_cpu1_bsp'
   Change CPU to ps7_cortexa9_1.